✓ Dairy-Free Option

 ✓ Nut-Free Option

 We’re always encouraging our patients to ensure they’re consuming adequate protein at each meal, to stabilise blood sugars, promote satiety and ensure great energy levels – One of the troubles with many pasta dishes though is that they are high in refined carbohydrates and often provide little in the way of protein, so by swapping to a lentil or pulse pasta, you can reduce grain consumption, increase protein intake and still have a delicious and satisfying meal.
-This dish is also a great option for those of us on gluten-free diets, as well as anyone who is interested in promoting microbial diversity in their gastrointestinal tract, due to all the wonderful plant fibres and polyphenols it contains!
+Throw on a handful of fetta, and you a lovely vegetarian meal with a complete protein (you could also add in some chicken for a non-vego option, if preferred).
+This dish is a great option for those on gluten-free diets, as well as anyone who is interested in promoting microbial diversity in their gastrointestinal tract, due to all the wonderful plant fibres and polyphenols it contains!
 Enjoy!

 - 1 splash extra virgin olive oil